NereidaRondon/react-nav/README.md

 }
 ```

-Make sure to include the BrowserRouter by wrapping the whole project like so:
+<h4>Make sure to include the BrowserRouter by wrapping the whole project like so:</h4>

 ```
 import React from 'react';